tree-sitter/tree-sitter/docs/creating-parsers.md

 ),
 ```

+After developing the *type* sublanguage a bit further, you might decide to switch to working on *statements* or *expressions* instead.
+It's often useful to check your progress by trying to parse some real code using `tree-sitter parse`.

 ## Writing unit tests

 For each rule that you add to the grammar, you should first create a *test* that describes how the syntax trees should look when parsing that rule.
 These tests are written using specially-formatted text files in a `corpus` directory in your parser's root folder.
 Here is an example of how these tests should look: